 Using propane or natural gas rather than wood, they have less upkeep and are typically safer than their wood-burning cousins.
 Gas fireplaces can also burn longer for just a little bit more money.
 Because of their unique function and construction, they have their own special set of unusual problems related to them as well.

 Safety and Gas Fireplaces

 To understand why it is important to properly troubleshoot and maintain your gas fireplace, we first need to go over some of the basic facts surrounding them.
 Now while it is true that the amount of property damage, injuries, and deaths have dropped considerably since the early 1980s, there is still tremendous damage that has been wrought by fire.

 In 2016 there were over 350,000 reported fires which resulted in 5.7 billion dollars in damages and over 2,700 deaths.
-One of the largest contributors to these residential fires was not having a working smoke detector, improper handling of chemicals like gasoline, and not keeping up fireplace maintenance.
+A few of the largest contributors to these residential fires was not having a working smoke detector, improper handling of chemicals like gasoline, and not keeping up fireplace maintenance.

 Fireplaces, while beautiful, can have multiple things go wrong with them.
 Gas fireplaces have their own set of issues that you need to keep in mind.
 While all of these problems aren’t necessarily deadly on their own right, they can cause considerable damage, or at the least be an annoyance if not properly fixed.

 If at any moment when inspecting gas fireplace the area smells tremendously like gas, and you don’t know where it is coming from, then you need to leave the area and get help immediately.